Can I change spacing within a measure?

 David

-In reply to by dddiam
+In reply to Thank you to all who replied. by dddiam

 It's not that other musicians 'don't care', it's that there are standards for music typography that should be adhered to.
 Imagine if you were writing a simple text on a page and insisted on trying to line up the beginnings of every word in each succeeding line of type.
 Your text would resemble a columnar table and the reader would have a great deal of trouble following the sense of the words.